lemsy/TychoSolver/README.md

 ### MemeticAlgorithm

-A class for creating and running memetic algorithms that combine genetic algorithms with local search:
+A class for creating and running memetic algorithms that combine genetic algorithms with local search.
+You must provide all operator functions (see example above):

 ```typescript
 class MemeticAlgorithm<T> {